quicwg/version-negotiation/draft-ietf-quic-version-negotiation.md

 the client's IP address before parsing the client's first flight.
-This impacts compatible version negotiation because a server who wishes to send a retry packet before parsing the client's first flight won't have parsed the client's handshake version information yet.
+This impacts compatible version negotiation because a server who wishes to send a retry packet before parsing the client's first flight won't have parsed the client's Version Information yet.
 If a future document wishes to define compatibility between two versions that support retry, that document MUST specify how version negotiation (both compatible and incompatible) interacts with retry during a handshake that requires both.
 For example, that could be accomplished by having the server send a retry packet first and validating the client's IP address before starting version negotiation and deciding whether to use compatible version negotiation on that connection (in that scenario the retry packet would be sent using the original version).

 # Interaction with 0-RTT